Jordany Valdespin

-Jordany V. Valdespin (born December 23, 1987) is a Dominican professional baseball player who is currently a free agent.
-He has played in Major League Baseball (MLB) for the New York Mets and Miami Marlins.
+Jordany V. Valdespin (born December 23, 1987) is a Dominican former professional baseball second baseman and outfielder.
+He played in Major League Baseball (MLB) for the New York Mets and Miami Marlins.
 He was suspended for 50 games during the 2013 Biogenesis baseball scandal.

 Professional career

 New York Mets

-Valdespin began his professional career in 2007, playing for the DSL Mets.
+Valdespin began his professional career in 2007, playing for the Dominican Summer League Mets.
 That year, he hit .245 with one home run and 16 RBIs in 43 games.
-In 2008, he played for the GCL Mets, hitting .284 with three home runs and 22 RBIs in 34 games.
+In 2008, he played for the Gulf Coast League Mets, hitting .284 with three home runs and 22 RBIs in 34 games.
 He split 2009 between the DSL Mets, GCL Mets, Brooklyn Cyclones and Savannah Sand Gnats, hitting a combined .298 with four home runs, 28 RBIs and 13 stolen bases in 67 games.
 He split 2010 between the St. Lucie Mets and Binghamton Mets, hitting a combined .272 with six home runs, 41 RBIs and 17 stolen bases in 93 games.
 In 2011, Valdespin hit .294 with 17 home runs, 60 RBIs and 37 stolen bases in the Mets minor league system.

 2012 season

-On April 23, 2012 Valdespin was called up for the second game in a doubleheader versus the San Francisco Giants.
-In his debut Valdespin pinch hit for Manny Acosta in the eighth inning.
-Valdespin started his first major league game on April 27, playing left field and batting eighth against the Miami Marlins.
-While pinch hitting on May 7, Valdespin collected his first major league hit, home run and RBI on a three-run home run against Jonathan Papelbon of the Philadelphia Phillies to break a tie in the ninth inning.
-That same hit made Valdespin the first player to ever record his first hit as a home run off a player who has 200 or more career saves.
+On April 23, 2012, Valdespin was called up for the second game in a doubleheader versus the San Francisco Giants.
+In his debut, Valdespin pinch hit for Manny Acosta in the 8th inning.
+He started his first major league game on April 27, playing left field and batting 8th against the Miami Marlins.
+While pinch hitting on May 7, Valdespin collected his first major league hit on a three-run home run against Jonathan Papelbon of the Philadelphia Phillies to break a tie in the 9th inning.
+That same hit made Valdespin the first player in MLB history to ever record his first hit as a home run off a player who has 200 or more career saves.
 On July 24, he broke a Mets franchise record by hitting his fifth pinch-hit home run of the season, off of Ryan Mattheus of the Washington Nationals.
-On August 26 Valdespin was optioned to Triple-A but was recalled on September 4.
+On August 26, Valdespin was optioned to Triple-A but was recalled on September 4.